Bob Vila’s 10 “Must Do” Projects for November

 3. Add Attic Insulation

-Attic insulation is your home’s first line of defense against drafts and inefficiency.
+Attic insulation is your home’s first line of defense against drafts and inefficient heating.
 Without proper insulation, up to 25 percent of the heat you pump into your home will escape through the roof.
-When choosing an insulation material, consider the age of your home, and the region in which you live.
-Energy Star recommends different R-values (which measure how well insulation keeps out the cold) depending on how harsh winters are in your area.
+When choosing which type of insulation is best for your attic, consider the age of your home, and the region in which you live.

 RELATED: How Much Does Attic Insulation Cost?

 Americans are getting ready to put their ovens and stovetops to the test this month.
-Here’s an important consideration for your holiday prep: More cooking fires occur on Thanksgiving than on any other day of the year.
-Make sure you’re ready for whatever comes your way by adding a fire extinguisher to the kitchen, and letting the cooks know where it’s kept.
+Here’s an important reminder as you start your holiday prep: More cooking fires occur on Thanksgiving than on any other day of the year.
+Make sure you’re ready for whatever comes your way by keeping a fire extinguisher close at hand the kitchen, and letting the cooks know where it’s kept.
 Also check the pressure of existing fire extinguishers, and replace any old or damaged units.

 RELATED: How to Put Out a Grease Fire